codemonkey222/web-pcm-test/README.md

 127.0.0.1 search.example
 127.0.0.1 shop.example
 6. Start the node server - node server.js
-7. Restart safari and visit https://search.example
+7. Restart safari and visit https://search.example, click an ad on it, will direct users to shop.example and you can make a conversion there

 TEST STEP 1 2 3